 Bradley Cooper Acknowledges Struggle with Addiction

-Bradley Cooper was recently interviewed by Barbara Walters in a follow up interview regarding his addiction to alcohol and painkillers in the beginning years as an actor.
+Bradley Cooper was recently interviewed by Barbara Walters in a follow up regarding his addiction to alcohol and painkillers in his early years as an actor.
 Today, Cooper is 11 years sober from drugs and alcohol and proud to say that he owes his life and career to his sobriety.

 “I would never be sitting here with you, no way, no chance,” he mentions about his time before he stopped drinking.
 “I wouldn’t have been able to have access to myself or other people, or even been able to take in other people, if I hadn’t changed my life.
 No way.
 I never would have been able to have the relationships that I do.
 I never would have been able to take care of my father the way I did when he was sick.
 So many things.”

-During the darkest times of his alcohol and drug addiction, Bradley Cooper, was playing the supporting role of Will Tippin for ABCs hit television show Alias, starring Jennifer Garner.
-As the seasons went on, he realized that he was losing more and more air time and couldn’t take the feeling of failure, “’And then next thing you know, I was like, ‘I want to f—ing kill myself.'”
-Riding the curtails of this depressive state and feeling that he would have been released anyway, he asked the shows director, J.J Abrams, to write him out of the series, which he readily agreed to do.
+During the darkest times of his alcohol and drug addiction, Bradley Cooper was playing the supporting role of Will Tippin in ABC’s hit television show, Alias starring Jennifer Garner.
+As the seasons went on, he realized that he was losing more and more air time and couldn’t take the feeling of failure.
+“And then next thing you know, I was like, ‘I want to f—ing kill myself,'” he lamented.
+As he rode the curtails of this depressive state, Cooper felt he would be released from the show soon.
+He needed a change anyway, so he asked the director, J.J Abrams, to write him out of the series.

-It wasn’t until 2012, that Bradley Cooper came out about his struggle with addiction in his 20s– and how it took him until he was 29 to take the steps that would get him sober and set his life back on track.
-Previously, he suffered from an addiction to painkillers and alcohol which started to have an effect on his life and career.
+It wasn’t until 2012, that Bradley Cooper came out about his struggle with addiction in his 20s.
+He revealed that it took him until he was 29 to get sober and set his life back on track.
+Cooper suffered from an addiction to painkillers and alcohol which started to have a serious effect on his life and career.

 “I was so concerned [with] what you thought of me, how I was coming across, how I would survive the day.
 I always felt like an outsider,” he said, “I realized I wasn’t going to live up to my potential, and that scared the hell out of me.”